Jeb Burton

 Chevrolet Camaro SS

 John Edward “Jeb” Burton IV (born August 6, 1992) is an American professional stock car racing driver.
 He competes full-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 27 Chevrolet Camaro SS for Jordan Anderson Racing.
-He is part of a notable racing family, being the son of Ward Burton, nephew of Jeff Burton, and cousin to Harrison Burton.
-Jeb has raced in all three of NASCAR’s national series and has established himself as a competitive driver in stock car racing.
+Burton has raced in each of NASCAR’s three national series and is a member of one of the sport’s most recognized families.

 Early Life and Background